OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

 ## GitHub Workflow

-Create a workflow file under `.github/workflows/youtube-ingest.yml` with the following content:
+Create a GitHub workflow file under `.github/workflows/youtube-ingest.yml` to act as the backend for the Port action, using the following content:

 <details>
 <summary>Github Workflow Script</summary>